 with the normalization $\alpha_{h(a),0}(y_a)=0$, then $\operatorname{R}^a$ is identified from $\operatorname{R}^a(\cdot|\cdot,\emptyset)$ and $\operatorname{R}^a(\cdot|\cdot,\{a'\})$, $a'\in\mathcal{N}_a$. \end{proposition}

-Once the selection mechanism and the choice rule are recovered for the cases in which none and only one peer is selected, we can recursively identify the choice rule for all other subsets of peers if we have full variation in the size of connected agents within the type.
-For example, suppose agent $a$ has 2 peers, $a_1$ and $a_2$ (i.e., $\mathcal{N}_a=\{a_1,a_2\}$).
+Once the peer selection mechanism and the choice rule (for the cases of no and just one active peer) are recovered, we can recursively identify the choice rule for all other subsets of active peers if we have full variation in the size of connected agents within each type.
+For example, suppose Agent $a$ has 2 peers, $a_1$ and $a_2$ (i.e., $\mathcal{N}_a=\{a_1,a_2\}$).
 Then

-Hence, since the selection mechanism and the choices rule when noone is selected and when only one peer is selected is identified, we can recover the choice rule when 2 peers are selected, $\operatorname{R}^a(v\mid\mathbf{y},\{a_1,a_2\})$.
-Repeating the same argument for someone who has 3 peers, we can identify the choice rule when 3 peers are selected.
-Thus, with enough variation in the number of potential peers for each type, we can identify $\operatorname{R}^a$ without any parametric restrictions.
+Hence, since the selection mechanism and the choice rule with no and just one active peer are identified, we can recover the choice rule with two active peers, $\operatorname{R}^a(v\mid\mathbf{y},\{a_1,a_2\})$.
+Repeating the same argument for someone who has three peers, we can identify the choice rule with three active peers.
+Thus, with enough variation in the sizes of the reference groups for different agents within each type, we can identify $\operatorname{R}^a$ without any parametric restrictions.

 \begin{assumption} For every type $t\in\mathcal{H}$,